Manohar-H/Algorithms-Datastructures_Harini_Sem4/README.md

 ---

+### Assignment-2

+#### Movie Theatre Seat Booking System

+This program simulates a movie theatre with a 5x5 seating grid.
+It allows users to:

+- View the current seating chart
+- Reserve a seat (and get suggestions if the seat is taken)
+- Cancel a reservation

+Seats are represented using a 2D array (`char[][]`), where:
+- `'O'` means the seat is **available**
+- `'X'` means the seat is **reserved**

+The menu runs in a loop and takes input via `Scanner`.
+It validates user entries and prints friendly messages to guide the user through booking or canceling.

+This assignment helped me work with:
+- 2D arrays
+- Switch statements
+- Input validation
+- Simple real-world logic implementation

+I can explain all the parts of this code in a one-on-one session when convenient for Mr. Azupwah

-#### More Assignments Coming
+#### More Assignments will be added here as they come.

-As Mr. Azupwah gives new tasks, I’ll keep updating this repo accordingly.
-Each new folder will contain one assignment and will follow a similar style.

-This repo is mostly for practicing writing clean, understandable code — no fancy tricks or AI-generated stuff — just solid Java.
+This repo is mostly for practicing writing clean, understandable code — no AI-generated stuff — just solid Java.

+I Like keeping a track of what we are learning and this README helps me keep notes on what I have been working on and how.

 ---